 No Impact.
 The Proposed Project is not located in an agricultural use zone nor is it subject to a Williamson Act Contract (CDC 2016b).
-Therefore, the Proposed Project would not conflict with existing zoning for agricultural use or a Williamson Act Contract and no mitigation measures are required.
+Therefore, the Proposed Project would not conflict with existing zoning for agricultural use or a Williamson Act Contract.

-Project Name: Medical Marijuana Cultivation Facility on APN 665-040-011 c) Would the project involve other changes in the existing environment which, due to their location or nature could result in conversion of Farmland to nonagricultural use?
+Project Title: Conditional Use Permit 27-17 Project Name: Medical Marijuana Cultivation Facility on APN 665-070-011 c) Would the project involve other changes in the existing environment which, due to their location or nature could result in conversion of Farmland to nonagricultural use?

 No Impact.
 The Proposed Project is located on vacant undisturbed land zoned as light industrial within the City of Desert Hot Springs.
-Areas immediately adjacent to the project site are occupied by vacant land.
-These areas are not zoned as forest land, timberland, or timberland production.
-The Proposed Project would not conflict with the rezoning of forest land, timberland, or timberland production and no mitigation measures are required.
+The project site is surrounded by vacant land in all directions with the closest light industrial development located approximately 0.30 miles to the north of the project site.
+Surrounding areas are not zoned as forest land, timberland, or timberland production.
+The Proposed Project would not conflict with the rezoning of forest land, timberland, or timberland production.
+No impact would occur.